 You will receive your ballot in the mail about three weeks before Election Day.

 Be sure to read the instructions so you can fill out your ballot correctly.
-You can mail your ballot any time before the election or drop it off at the polls on Election Day.
-If you lose your ballot or don’t receive it, you can still vote.
-Go to the polls and ask for a provisional ballot.
+You can mail your ballot any time before the election or drop it off at a drop box.